Advances in Phonons: From Band Topology to Phonon Chirality: Topological Phonons: General Topological Band Theory

 where $\boldsymbol{\sigma}=(\sigma_x,\ \sigma_y,\ \sigma_z)$ represent the Pauli matrix, $\bs{k}=(k_x,\ k_y,\ k_z)$ is the crystal momentum vector, $v_0$ is the group velocity and $m(\bs{k})$ is the mass term of the Dirac Hamiltonian.
 Eigenvalues for Eq.~\eqref{eq:Diraceq} are $E_{\pm}(\bs{k})=\pm\sqrt{m(\bs{k})^2+v_0^2\bs{k}^2}$, with each branch of $E_{\pm}(\bs{k})$ doubly degenerated in inversion-symmetric systems, as shown by the phonon spectra in Figs.~\ref{fig:III-DiracWeyl} (a) and (b).
 When $m(\bs{k}) = 0$, the Dirac point will be fourfold degenerate and can be decomposed into two Weyl phonons with opposite chirality.
 The chiral Weyl phonon can be described by:

 where the sign $\pm$ indicates the chirality.
 For chirality ``$+$'' (``$-$''), the Chern number of a closed surface enclosing the Weyl point is $C_\pm = \pm 1$.
-Thus the nonzero Chern number indicates chirality.
-In this context, the massless Dirac fermion is achiral due to the vanishing total Chern number $C=0$.
-While phonons are analogous to spinless fermions in solids, under certain symmetry the Dirac and Weyl phonons emerge, similar to spin-$\frac{1}{2}$ fermions, as shown in Fig.~\ref{fig:III-DiracWeyl}.
+Thus the nonzero Chern number indicates chirality. {We note that a massless Dirac fermion has a vanishing total Chern number ($C$=0) as a result of the cancellation between two Weyl points carrying opposite Chern numbers.} While phonons are analogous to spinless fermions in solids, under certain symmetry the Dirac and Weyl phonons emerge, similar to spin-$\frac{1}{2}$ fermions, as shown in Fig.~\ref{fig:III-DiracWeyl}.

 The topological invariant for Weyl phonons is defined in a manner analogous to the Chern number, as expressed in Eq.~\eqref{eq:ChernNumber}.
 However, instead of integrating over a two-dimensional plane in the Brillouin zone, the integral is performed over a sphere enclosing the Weyl point in three-dimensional momentum space, as shown in Figs.~\ref{fig:III-DiracWeyl} (c) and \ref{fig:III-BC-BZ} (a)-(d).
 Figures~\ref{fig:III-BC-BZ} (e)-(f) are the Berry curvature distribution on the integral sphere enclosing the Weyl phonon with $C$ = +1 and $-1$, respectively.
 When $C \neq 0$, the Weyl phonon exhibits a topological nature, which is closely linked to the emergence of topological surface states.
 These surface states typically exhibit a helicoid/spiral shape, as illustrated in Fig.~\ref{fig:III-DiracWeyl} (d).
 The chirality of these surface states follows the sign of the Chern number.
 Consequently, in systems containing a pair of Weyl phonons, the surface states connecting them display opposite chiralities near each Weyl phonon, as shown in Fig.~\ref{fig:III-unconvWeyl} (a3).